 Until now it was thought that the tunnels in spacetime predicted by Albert Einstein cannot exist long enough to transfer light photons through them.
 Now, scientists have proposed a new concept of sending information through time.

-Dr. Luke Butcher, physicist at Cambridge University, has suggested that there may exist wormholes in space-time that remain in the open position for an amount of time sufficient to send a photon through them forward or backward in time.
+Dr. Luke Butcher, a physicist at Cambridge University, has suggested that there may exist wormholes in space-time that remain in the open position for an amount of time sufficient to send a photon through them forward or backward in time.

 Travel back in time is one of the favorite topics of science fiction, which, however, is considered seriously by scientists, at least in theory.
 The idea of a wormhole – a tunnel in spacetime, which begins at one point and ends at another, connecting the past and the future – was advanced by Albert Einstein.